edamla/mediterraneanagency/_books/2021-09-01-kut-al-amara.md

 # For adding excerpt add <!--more--> and break the line
 ---
 The Battle of Kut al-Amara is an epic in which
-13,300 British soldiers and commanders surren- dered unconditionally to the Ottoman army.
+13,300 British soldiers and commanders surrendered unconditionally to the Ottoman army.
 This victory was achieved with the contribution of Arab militia supporting the Ottoman army.
 This battle, in which the British were humiliated, is the second